top of page

 ABOUT JOHN FREEMAN

-I used to be a solicitor and then worked in the property industry.
+I previously worked as a solicitor and then in the property industry.
 I have also been a ski instructor.

 In 2021 I did a 60 hour teacher training course in Yin Yoga with Austin Ince, who is a Yoga Alliance continuing education provider.